carueda/tscfg/readme.md

 This tool was motivated by the lack of something similar to [PureConfig](https://github.com/melrief/pureconfig) but for java (please point me to any that I may have missed!)
-It's already usable to some extent but can be improved in several ways (for example, missing types include lists, durations, ..).
+It's already usable but can be improved in several ways (for example, missing types include lists, durations).
 Feel free to play, fork, enter issues, submit PRs, etc.

 Of course, avoiding boiler-plate is in general much easier in Scala